Russell-Cannon/Toybox/README.md

 4. Enter `first.tb`
 5. out.html will have been created.
 Open it in a browser.

-## Bugs
-Having a star as the first symbol in a comment causes an error

 ## To Do
 - [x] Basic Arithmetic symbols
   - [ ] Order of operations